 8. Something you bought but never used?

 The nappy bin!
 It ended up being a lot more effort using it compared to just using nappy bags and chucking it in the bin.

-I wrote a blog post on what I packed in my hospital bag but my first essential is definately Spritz for Bits*.
-Spritz for Bits is a soothing and painrelieving spray which aids the recovery of perineal tears, episiotomy and c-section wounds.
-My other essentials are definately big black pants and comfortable maternity joggers.
+I wrote a blog post on what I packed in my hospital bag but my first essential is definitely Spritz for Bits*.
+Spritz for Bits is a soothing and pain relieving spray which aids the recovery of perineal tears, episiotomy and c-section wounds.
+My other essentials are definitely big black pants and comfortable maternity joggers.

 10. Are you routine mum or a go with the flow mum and what does bedtime look like?

-I’m very much go with the flow at the moment but I’d say we have a loose routine that happened naturally.
+I’m very much going with the flow at the moment but I’d say we have a loose routine that happened naturally.
 I follow my daughter’s cues for bedtime which can happen between 8:30 and 10pm.
 As I need to refresh Aniyah’s curly hair to style it for the day I give her a bath in the morning, so a bath isn’t always included in her bedtime routine.
-I usually change my daughter into her sleepsuit, give her a bottle then rock her to sleep with whitenoise playing in the background.
-Once she’s in a deep sleep I just put her in her cot; and have a break from mommy duties until my daughter wakes up again.
+I usually change my daughter into her sleepsuit, give her a bottle then rock her to sleep with white noise playing in the background.
+Once she’s in a deep sleep I just put her in her cot, and have a break from mommy duties until my daughter wakes up again.

 11. What type of labour did you have?
 What pain relief did you choose?